 Why use a web hosting company?

 While it is possible to purchase and run your server to host your website, this is likely far more expensive and complicated than necessary.
 Most small business needs can be met by paying a web hosting service provider to rent space on servers it owns, houses, and maintains.

 Another reason to use a web hosting service is security.
 Unfortunately, website hacks are common and can have devastating effects.
 Reputable web hosting service providers have multiple layers of security in place to protect your website from hackers, cybercriminals, and other threats.

 Types of Web Hosting

-Different websites have different needs, so a variety of web hosting services exist.
-You may already be familiar with some of them — shared, dedicated, VPS, cloud, and e-commerce, to name the most popular.
+Different websites have unique needs, so various web hosting services exist.
+You may already be familiar with some of them — shared, dedicated, virtual private server (VPS), cloud, and e-commerce, to name the most popular.
 The type that’s best for your business will depend on a variety of things, including the type of business, the amount of website traffic, and how many visual assets are on your site.